Will the Ohio House expel ex-speaker charged in $60M bribery scheme?

 - Oops!Something went wrong.Please try again later.

 Mar.
-16—Eight months after FBI agents arrested Republican Larry Householder on his Perry County farm, the Ohio House GOP caucus is discussing whether to hold an expulsion vote on the floor tomorrow, sources said.
+16—Eight months after FBI agents arrested Republican Larry Householder on his Perry County farm, the Ohio House GOP caucus is discussing whether to hold an expulsion vote today on the floor, sources said.

 Expulsion requires a two-thirds vote — 66 members — so the 64 member House GOP caucus will need some support from Democrats.
 House Minority Leader Emilia Sykes, D-Akron, said Democrats are on record supporting expulsion.